HeadwayRocket/subtext-block/readme.txt

 Watch the [Subtext walkthrough video](http://www.youtube.com/watch?v=KUaOBvY-awY&feature=plcp) to see how to add subtext to your menu items

+== Upgrade Notice ==

+= 1.2.0 =
+* As any major update but especially for this one, make sure you backup your site before updating the block.
+Once you are done updating, make sure all your features block instances styling are looking good.

 == Changelog ==

+= 1.2.0 =
+* Updated block instances to use the Headway styling instances.
+* Database maintenance.

 = 1.1.1 =
 * Updated HeadwayRocket framework to version 1.0.3 (fixed dashboard on retina).